UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 FeatureConstellationXoom Energy

-When comparing these two suppliers, it helps to understand that you are only shopping for your supply rate.
-Your local utility company will still charge delivery fees to maintain the physical pipes or wires, regardless of whether you choose Constellation or Xoom Energy.
-Therefore, assessing the supply rate, any monthly customer charges, term lengths, and early termination fees gives you the most accurate price comparison.
+When evaluating these suppliers, remember that you are only shopping for your competitive supply rate.
+Your local utility company still charges mandatory delivery fees to maintain the physical infrastructure — like the pipes and power lines — regardless of whether you choose Constellation or Xoom Energy.
+Because of this, assessing the supply rate alongside monthly recurring charges and term lengths gives you the most accurate cost projection for your upcoming bills.

 Always have your zip code and a few past utility bills handy when comparing live rates, as this allows you to accurately match your historical usage with the correct pricing tier.

-Constellation has spent years building a reputation as a highly stable, well-established energy supplier.
-If you value peace of mind and hate unexpected spikes in your utility bills, Constellation energy plans are designed with your household in mind.
-The company focuses almost exclusively on long-term, fixed-rate contracts spanning 12, 24, or even 36 months, protecting you from wholesale market volatility.
+Constellation has built a strong industry reputation as a highly stable, well-established energy supplier.
+If you value peace of mind and hate dealing with unexpected spikes in your utility bills, their energy plans cater perfectly to your household.
+The company focuses almost exclusively on fixed-rate contracts spanning 12, 24, or even 36 months, effectively shielding you from volatile wholesale market swings.

-When you start comparing natural gas providers, locking in a rate with a massive legacy provider often translates to seamless service transfers and dependable customer support.
-Constellation rarely offers flashy, short-term introductory gimmicks, preferring instead to attract customers who want a set-it-and-forget-it approach to their home utilities.
+When you start comparing natural gas providers, locking in a rate with a massive legacy provider often translates to seamless service transfers and highly dependable customer support.
+Constellation rarely offers flashy introductory gimmicks or complex tiered structures, preferring to attract customers who want a straightforward, set-it-and-forget-it approach to their home utilities.

 Plan NameRatePlan TypeBase ChargeCancellation Fee